Gaita gastoreña

+Background

 Traditionally, the gaita gastoreña was played from November on.
 The youth played the hornpipe around the fire for entertainment during the long nights at the close of the year.
 After the end of the Christmas festivities, the hornpipe would not be played until the following year.

 Currently, the hornpipe is played for the festivals of Corpus Christi and Christmas in El Gastor.

+The instrument was a pastoral instrument, probably played by shepherds.